-Bathing is an important ADL and it can be the crux of many safety and hygiene issues.
-Residents who can shower themselves without assistance are at a lower level of care than someone who needs a caregiver to be present during the process.
-In the middle level of care might be someone who needs some assistance with shower set up, but can complete most of the task independently or with some verbal cueing.
+Bathing is an important ADL and can be the crux of many safety and hygiene issues.
+Residents who can shower without assistance are at a lower level of care than someone who needs a caregiver to be present during the process.
+In the middle level of care might be someone who needs some assistance with shower setup, but can complete most of the rest of the task independently, or with some verbal cueing.
 If a senior needs (or prefers) a shower more than one to two times per week, the level of care may increase as well.

 Ambulation, or getting from one place to another, can come in many different forms in assisted living communities.
 Some residents walk without any support while others use a cane, walker, wheelchair, or scooter.
-Level of care does not necessarily increase if there are appliances like a walker or wheelchair needed.
-Instead, it is determined on what assistance from staff members a resident would need.
-For example, someone who can ambulate in their wheelchair independently would need less hands on care than someone who only walks when holding on to a caregiver’s arm.
+Level of care does not necessarily increase if a mobility aid such as a walker or wheelchair is needed.
+Instead, this is determined by what level of assistance from staff members a resident would need.
+For example, someone who can ambulate in their wheelchair independently would need less hands-on care than someone who can only walk when holding on to a caregiver’s arm.

-Finally, many assisted living communities offer wonderful memory care programs for residents who are living with dementia and other memory loss issues.
-These programs are a small community within the community, focused on resident engagement and safety.
-Staff is specially trained and activities promote a sense of calm independence, while dining meals are prepared to preserve dignity.
+Finally, many assisted living communities offer wonderful memory care programs for residents who are living with dementia and other memory-loss issues.
+These programs are small communities within communities, focused on resident engagement and safety.
+Staff is specially trained and activities promote a sense of calm independence, while gourmet meals and a fine dining environment promote independence and dignity.
 These memory care options are often priced differently than other assisted living apartment plans, but also include the more specialized approaches.